v8/v8.dev/src/features/weak-references.md

 ```

 :::note
 **Note:** `WeakRef`s to functions must be treated with caution.
 JavaScript functions are [closures](https://en.wikipedia.org/wiki/Closure_(computer_programming)) and strongly reference the outer environments which contain the values of free variables referenced inside the functions.
 These outer environments may contain variables that _other_ closures reference as well.
 That is, when dealing with closures, their memory is often strongly referenced by other closures in subtle ways.
+This is the reason `addWeakListener` is a separate function and `wrapper` is not local to the `MovingAvg` constructor.
+In V8, if `wrapper` were local to the `MovingAvg` constructor and shared the lexical scope with the listener that is wrapped in the `WeakRef`, the `MovingAvg` instance and all its properties become reachable via the shared environment from the wrapper listener, causing the instance to be uncollectible.
 Keep this in mind when writing code.
 :::

 We first make the event listener and assign it to `this.listener`, so that it is strongly referenced by the `MovingAvg` instance.
 In other words, as long as the `MovingAvg` instance is alive, so is the event listener.